alex-avv/manipulation-medical-images/README.md

+# Image Processing Projects
+The following image manipulation tasks are performed:
-In the `bilateral-filtering` directory, reslicing and 3D and 2D bilateral filtering are implemented.
-The project has a separate report explaining the steps taken and quantitatively evaluating the tasks' performance.
+* In the `bilateral-filtering` directory, non-orthogonal reslicing and 3D and 2D bilateral filtering are implemented.
+Contains a report explaining the taken steps and evaluating the task's performance.
+* The `resizing-filtering` directory explores the application of a Gaussian filter before resizing and the effect of aliasing.

-`resizing-filtering` explores applying a smoothing filter to a 3D image before resizing.
-In addition, `transformation-DDFs` translates and rotates the image using Dense Displacement Fields.
+* The `transformation-DDFs` directory applies composed and sequential linear transformations to an image using Dense Displacement Fields.

-`divide-triangular-meshes` divides and visualises a segmented volume.
+* The `divide-triangular-meshes` directory builds and splits a surface mesh from a segmented image.